crcerror/ES-generic-shutdown/README.md

 **This case rocks!
 It really can totally shutoff power!
 But we need to edit some service files!**
 First: install raspi-gpio with `sudo apt install raspi-gpio`
 Second: install shutdown_fan script as descriped in point 6 Today (03/05/18) I got a NESPi+ case so I was able to elaborate the issue.
-Thanks to gollab for your patince!
+Thanks to gollumer for your patince!

 1. Login with SSH
 2. Type in commands `mkdir /home/pi/RetroPie/scripts && cd /home/pi/RetroPie/scripts`